jeremyhall04/MiniXController/README.md

 ## Using the software

 For safety & precaution, the Debug configuration is preset to include a custom environment (MiniXMock) to simulate responses from the MiniX specifically made for development.
-The Release file can be used directly with the MiniX X-ray tube and is currently in use at Concordia University's Lanthanide Research Lab.
+The Release file can be used directly with the MiniX X-ray tube and is currently in use at **Concordia University's Lanthanide Research Lab**.

+## Important Files
+### MiniXDlg.h/.cpp
+The main functions that control the MiniX are in MiniXDlg.h/.cpp, where "NEW FUNCTIONS" indicate the functions that were added to the existing software.

+### MiniX.h/.cpp
+The main files for the MiniX application

+### MiniXAPI.h
+The API functions are found here, which act as the interface between the software and the MiniX's internal software.